jonasre123/ELSST-Group/README.md

-# ELSST-Group
-# DECAPITALIZE ELSST
+# Truecasing German ELSST terms
 The ELSST Thesaurus terms are currently written in all caps but need to be transformed to regular German capitalization

 ## Files and folders